kolide/nix-agent/README.md

 you will have a new `result` directory that symlinks to the Nix store location `/nix/store/<...>-kolide-launcher`.

-Update your `/etc/nixos/configuration.nix` file to include and enable the launcher service:
+Update your `/etc/nixos/configuration.nix` file to include and enable the launcher service;
+adjust other config values as needed:

 ```
 { inputs }: